 - Transfer the spices to the jar of lemons, add the 2 cups of oil, or enough to cover the lemons.
 Seal and shake to mix everything thoroughly.

 - Place in a cool dark place and give the jar a good shake once a day for a week.
+Open the jar and make sure that the oil is covering the lemons.
+If you need to, press the lemons under the surface of the oil.
 You can use the lemon pickle now, but I think it really comes into its own in week 3.
-Store in the refrigerator for up to 2 months.
+Store in the refrigerator after the 2nd week, up to 2 months.

 - Before serving, bring the pickle to room temperature before serving; about 10 minutes.
 Be sure to use a clean dry spoon to scoop out the pickle.